 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 2.4.
 Disclosure and Conflicts of Interest

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's own research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in an editor's research without the author's written consent.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
-Editors should recues themselves (i.e. should ask a co-editor, associate editor or other member of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
+Editors should recuse themselves (i.e., should ask a co-editor, associate editor, or other members of the editorial board instead to review and consider) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
-If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.
-It should be ensured that the peer-review process for sponsored supplements is the same as that used for the main journal.
-Items in sponsored supplements should be accepted solely on the basis of academic merit and interest to readers and not be influenced by commercial considerations.
-Non-peer reviewed sections of their journal should be clearly identified.
+Other appropriate action should be taken, such as the publication of a retraction or expression of concern.
+It should be ensured that the peer-review process for sponsored supplements is the same as that used for the leading journal.
+Items in sponsored supplements should be accepted solely based on academic merit and interest to readers and not be influenced by commercial considerations.
+Non-peer-reviewed sections of their journal should be identified.

 3. Duties of Reviewers